gypz24/randomTopic/README.md

 # RandomTopic

-Comienza a guardar en tu navegador cualquier tema que te parezca interesante ✍ con tan solo un click 👆
+Start saving in your browser any interesting topic ✍ with just one click 👆